UB-Mannheim/sci-work-course/doc/install-linux.md

 ![TexLive Installation](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texlive-install-01.png)

-Next you are asked to type `i` and enter for starting installation to hard disk.
-The process can take some minutes.
+Next you are asked to type `i` and press enter to begin installation to hard disk.
+The process can take from a few minutes up to half an hour.

 ![TexLive Installation 2](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texlive-install-02.png)